Robust Polarization Gradient Cooling of Trapped Ions: Conclusion and outlook

 \section{Conclusion and outlook}

-We implement three-dimensional polarization gradient cooling for trapped Ca$^+$ ions in a linear Paul trap with initial temperatures far outside the Lamb-Dicke regime.
+We implement three-dimensional polarization gradient cooling for trapped Ca$^+$ ions in a linear Paul trap with initial temperatures corresponding to ion motion being far outside the Lamb-Dicke regime.
 Sideband spectroscopy after PGC shows all motional modes to be well below the Doppler-cooling limit.
-Efficient cooling close to the ground state even with elevated initial phonon numbers ($>4000$ phonons) or substantial residual micromotion demonstrates the robustness of the presented method.
-We demonstrated PGC for single ions and extended the cooling technique to linear crystals consisting of up to four ions reaching a final mean phonon number of $12.5(7)$ at the axial trap frequency of $2\pi\times190\,$kHz.
-Furthermore, we find that the spectral impurity of the laser field affects the cooling rate and cooling limit of PGC.
+Efficient cooling close to the ground state even with elevated initial phonon numbers ($>4000$ phonons) demonstrates the robustness of the presented method.
+The deterministic influence of residual micromotion on PGC is discussed.
+While our results fit well to a rudimentary semiclassical PGC theory, the quantitative comparison in the crossover regime between PGC and Doppler of ion crystals might need a more refined theory development.

+We have shown PGC for single ions and extended the cooling technique to linear crystals consisting of four ions reaching a final mean phonon number for the common mode of $12.5(7)$ at common mode of the axial trap frequency of $2\pi\times190\,$kHz.
+Furthermore, we find that the spectral impurity of the laser field adversely affects the cooling rate and cooling limit of PGC.
 Thus, we employ a Fabry-Pérot cavity to suppress amplified spontaneous emission of the diode laser.
 The mean phonon number is improved by $2.0(3)$ phonons and the cooling time is decreased by a factor of $2.1(2)$.
 A mean phonon number limit of $5.4(4)$ is achieved at a trap frequency of $2\pi\times285\,$kHz in the axial direction.
-The heating rate of the trap is estimated to be $4.1(8)$ phonons per second at this trap frequency, indicating a possible lower limit to the achievable phonon number.
-The cavity-filter technique provides an option to improve PGC, even with diode lasers, whose spectrum contains an ASE component.
-Robust PGC can be beneficial for capturing and sympathetically cooling injected "impurity" ions, e.g. thorium\cite{Berning2019}, below the Doppler cooling limit.
+The heating rate of the trap is estimated to be $4.1(8)$ phonons per second, which, in combination with the estimates of the cooling rate presented in Sec.\,\ref{techniquee for improving PGC}, indicates that the lowest achievable phonon number is several phonons per mode.

+The cavity-filter technique provides an option to improve PGC, even with diode lasers with an ASE component in the emission spectrum.
+This robust PGC scheme will be extended to larger ion crystals, including 3D formations, and can be beneficial for capturing and sympathetically cooling injected ``impurity'' ions, e.g. thorium \cite{Berning2019}, below the Doppler cooling limit.